 WHAT IS A PA?

 While an excellent, in-depth explanation can be found at: https://www.aapa.org/what-is-a-pa/, in essence, PAs are trained much the same as physician, except on a masters time frame instead of a doctorate.
 PAs are fully trained & licensed to evaluate patients, diagnose, treat, prescribe, and educate, in much the same manner as a doctor or nurse practitioner.
-Mandie and Jessica's functional roles are virtually identical to that of a psychiatrist, and they practice under the legal supervision of one, as all psychiatric PAs must.
+Our PAs' functional roles are virtually identical to that of a psychiatrist, and they practice under the legal supervision of one, as all psychiatric PAs must.

 DO YOU PROVIDE COUNSELING/THERAPY?

-While we are trained and qualified to perform basic supportive counseling and utilize cognitive behavioral therapy modalities, if you are looking for a counselor, therapist, or psychologist to perform talk therapy (providers do NOT prescribe), we are more than happy to refer you to several excellent therapists/counselors/psychologists in your area.
+We are trained and qualified to perform basic supportive counseling and utilize cognitive behavioral therapy modalities.
+However, if you are looking for a counselor, therapist, or psychologist to perform talk therapy *only* (who cannot prescribe), we are more than happy to refer you to several excellent therapists/counselors/psychologists in your area.
 Studies have shown that patients who combine psychiatric (what we perform) and psychologic (what a therapist, counselor or psychologist performs) care have significantly better treatment outcomes.

 HOW CAN I BECOME A PATIENT